RenderKit/ospray/STYLEGUIDE.md

     copy/paste)
 -   Compile errors over runtime errors

-We have a number of small, single-purpose abstractions in `ospcommon` that aide in the above goals.
+We have a number of small, single-purpose abstractions in `rkcommon` that aide in the above goals.
 It is expected for contributions to first try and use those constructs before implementing their own.